-It is a hormone produced by the ovary and placenta with important effects on the female reproductive system and during pregnancy.
+It is a hormone produced by the ovary and placenta with essential effects on the female reproductive system and during pregnancy.

 Relaxin is a heterodimer of two peptide chains of 24 and 29 amino acids joined by disulfide bridges.
 Relaxin belongs to the same family of hormones as insulin.

-Relaxin is produced from its prohormone, ” prorelaxin “, by excising an additional peptide chain reaction.
+Relaxin is produced from its prohormone, ” prorelaxin, “by excising a different peptide chain reaction.

 The effects of relaxin are best described during the female reproductive cycle and pregnancy.

-The levels of relaxin in the circulation increase after ovulation, during the second half of the menstrual cycle.
-At this stage, it is thought that it relaxes the wall of the uterus by inhibiting contractions, and also prepares the lining of the uterus for pregnancy.
+The relaxin levels in the circulation increase after ovulation during the second half of the menstrual cycle.
+At this stage, it is thought that it relaxes the wall of the uterus by inhibiting contractions and prepares the lining of the uterus for pregnancy.
 If pregnancy does not occur, relaxin levels decrease again.

 Relaxin during pregnancy

 During pregnancy, relaxin levels are at their highest point in the first trimester.
-At this time, it is believed to promote the implantation of the developing fetus in the wall of the uterus and the growth of the placenta.
+It is believed to promote the implantation of the developing fetus in the uterus wall and the growth of the placenta.

-At the beginning of pregnancy, relaxin also inhibits contractions in the wall of the uterus, to prevent premature labor.
-Relaxin can regulate the cardiovascular and renal systems of the mother to help them adapt to the increased demand for oxygen and nutrients for the fetus, and to process the resulting waste products.
+At the beginning of pregnancy, relaxin inhibits contractions in the uterus wall to prevent premature labor.
+Relaxin can regulate the cardiovascular and renal systems of the mother to help them adapt to the increased demand for oxygen and nutrients for the fetus and process the resulting waste products.

-In preparation for labor, relaxes the ligaments of the pelvis and softens and widens the cervix.
-Towards the end of pregnancy, relaxin promotes the rupture of the membranes surrounding the fetus and the growth, opening and softening of the cervix and vagina to aid in the birth process.
+In preparation for labor, it relaxes the ligaments of the pelvis and softens and widens the cervix.
+Towards the end of pregnancy, relaxin promotes the rupture of the membranes surrounding the fetus and the growth, opening, and softening of the cervix and vagina to aid in the birth process.

-Although its function is extremely important to facilitate delivery, it can also involve a series of negative effects during pregnancy.
-It can, for example, result in a greater possibility of contractures, especially in the lower back, pelvic and knees.
+Although its function is essential to facilitate delivery, it can also involve adverse effects during pregnancy.
+It can, for example, result in a greater possibility of contractures, especially in the lower back, pelvic, and knees.